Category Archives: politics

 I tell her that I like it because it’s war, except that, as opposed to war, if everything goes right, nobody dies.
 My answer is a bit hyperbolic.
 For one thing, I have never even been near a war, much less participated in one.
 What I mean is: the attractive thing about climbing is the same as what those who have fought wars say is the attractive thing about war.

 It isn’t just a fascination born of fear either.
 We associate warfare with all kinds of positive moral qualities, like courage, loyalty, and determination.
-Even the Prussian general, Carl von Clausewitz, implicated valor as a reason for the individual to become voluntarily involved in warfare.
+Even the Prussian general, Carl von Clausewitz, implicated valor as a reason for the normal individual to volunteer for war.
 This from the man who said that war has its own grammar, but not its own logic.

 Von Clausewitz clarified that position on the nature of war in what is now a famous aphorism: war is politics by other means.
 Practicalities drive us to war.
 That can’t be the whole story though.
 If it were, all armies would be conscripted, and no war would last as long as every war has lasted.
 We fight well beyond pragmatic exhaustion.